-At the end of August, Anaya Vineyards' Gerardo Espinosa harvesting Clements Hills-Lodi Pinot gris.
+At the end of August, Anaya Vineyards' Gerardo Espinosa harvested Clements Hills-Lodi Pinot Gris.

 Towards the end of August, the first picking of east side Lodi Zinfandel for dry rosé style wine.

-Wine lovers at Jessie's Grove Winery enjoying the shade on a warm July afternoon.
+Wine lovers at Jessie's Grove Winery enjoy the shade on a warm July afternoon.